Help! I was stung by a jellyfish!

 Since one week later, you are experiencing what may be a reaction, it makes sense to see a health care provider as soon as possible.
-S/he can evaluate your leg's condition to determine whether or not it's related to your recent jellyfish sting.
-Based on her or his diagnosis, appropriate treatment can be recommended so that you can find effective relief from the itching soon.
+They can evaluate your leg's condition to determine whether or not it's related to your recent jellyfish sting.
+Based on their diagnosis, appropriate treatment can be recommended so that you can find effective relief from the itching soon.

 Next, carefully and completely remove the jellyfish's tentacles with protective gloves, tweezers, or another object, such as a shell, while avoiding direct contact with the jellyfish.
 Then, the stung skin needs to be liberally covered with vinegar or a paste of baking soda or unseasoned meat tenderizer (or seawater if none of these substances is available), for at least 30 minutes or until symptoms improve.
 If you use meat tenderizer paste, an item some people in high jellyfish areas carry in their beach bags, apply it for no more than 15 minutes.
 This also helps inactivate any remaining venom.

 If the affected skin has open sores, clean the area, treat it with antibiotic ointment, and cover the skin, several times a day, until it's healed.
 If itchiness continues, apply one percent hydrocortisone cream and/or take an over-the-counter antihistamine, such as diphenhydramine.
 For pain relief, taking acetaminophen or ibuprofen, applying an ice pack to the area, and using a topical anesthetic, such as benzocaine or lidocaine hydrochloride, can help.

 Have the stung person see a medical provider right away if any of the following is noticed:

 - The sting site is anywhere on the face or genitals or covers a large part of the body